nataraj06/Today-I-Learned/Android/json_ignore_retrofit.md

                     .client(client)
                     .build();
 ```

-* While creating retrofit object we can override ExclusionStrategy for skipping.
-So the pojo class with json ignore will be looks like below
+* So the pojo class with json ignore will be looks like below
 ```
 public class UserDetailsParams {